What does CG monitor?

 Our approach to monitoring and documentation

-• Survey trends of children’s rights violations at the community level and report on the outcomes to HRS’s programming staff.
+- Survey trends of children’s rights violations at the community level and report on the outcomes to CG’s programming staff.

 How can you help?